0xkylm/0xkylm.github.io/content/posts/OffensiveLLVM.md

 [...]
 ```

-This code is awful, but it works.
-We take every instruction of all basic blocks, get the operand, and if we find a ConstantDataArray and it's a string, we can get all the info in our struct.
+The code is awful but it works.
+We take every Instruction of every BasicBlock, get the Operand, and if we find a *ConstantDataArray* that is a string (as described before), we can get all information in our structure.

-We can Write the code for the stub :
+Then, we can write the code for the stub.

 ```cpp
 // void deobfuscate(i32 key, i8* str)